Class 10 Control and Coordination NotesNotes Previous Years Questions Important Questions

 Control and Coordination Notes

-The change in the environment to which an organism response and react is called stimulus.
+The change in the environment to which an organism respond and react is called stimulus.

 The group of cells present in sense organs which are sensitive to change in environment are called receptors.

 - Gustatory receptor

 - Present in eyes .

 - Present in ears.